Misinformation on WhatsApp: Insights From the Caribbean Diaspora

 Respondents admitted to receiving misinformation both through one-on-one messages and through groups chats, but for those who belonged to group chats, a sizable portion indicated that their exposure to misinformation was higher in group chats.
 However, not every group chat was guilty of spreading misinformation.
 Younger interviewees felt that their friend groups were relatively free of misinformation while other respondents noted low to non-existent levels of misinformation in their purpose-driven chats, for instance those created for their prayer group or for their football club.
 Family group chats, on the other hand, were particularly notorious.
 One participant described her experience:

-screenshot 2023 09 22 at 6.09.06 pm
+Screenshot 2023 09 22 at 6.09.06 PM

 Several other interviewees gave similar accounts and linked the misinformation levels in their family groups to the work of some of their older relatives.
 Notably, unlike other diasporas studied for misinformation, people in the Caribbean diaspora restrict their WhatsApp use to known acquaintances.
 Barring one exception where the interviewee relayed being a member of a public broadcast group for news updates, all other respondents only participated in groups where they knew most, if not all, of the participants.
 Misinformation, therefore, within the Caribbean diaspora community, is a community-level issue.